 Travels from New York, USA

-Jim Cramer's speaking fee falls within range: $75,000 and above (Speakers' virtual presentation fees are generally around 60-80% of the in-person fee range noted here.)
+Jim Cramer's speaking fee falls within range: Over $75,000 (Speakers' virtual presentation fees are generally around 60-80% of the in-person fee range noted here.)

 Financial expert Jim Cramer’s mission is “not to tell you what to think, but to teach you how to think about the market like a pro.”
 He believes that ordinary people can make big profits from investing their money as long as they put time and effort into learning how the market works behind the scenes.